JayeonKangNature/2022_Summer_Internship/README.md

 This program is constructed with two things: self-study, task and final project.

-Firstly, I was introduced to the code related Object Detection by accessing tutorials as link with code examples accompanied by explanation and lecture videos, enablint me to become familar and understanding with the subject matter.
+Firstly, I was introduced to the code-related Object Detection by accessing tutorials as links with code examples accompanied by explanations and lecture videos, enablint me to become familiar with and understanding the subject matter.

-Subsequently, I was given tasks to apply and practice the knowledge I had gained from the tutorials oneline sources and video lectures.
+Subsequently, I was given tasks to apply and practice the knowledge I had gained from the tutorials online sources and video lectures.

-At final week, as describing main task description, I annotated parasites in given medical images as json file with roboflow and proceeded from preparing data to evaluation with detectron 2.
+At the final week, as describing the main task description, I annotated parasites in given medical images as json files with Roboflow and proceeded from preparing data to evaluation with Detectron 2.

-### Then, How do I study during self study?
+### Then, How do I study during self-study?

-In essence, I utilized Google Colab to excute the provided code in real and write my learned knowledge and finding from gooling and given resources into practical code implementation.
+In essence, I utilized Google Colab to execute the provided code in real and write my learned knowledge and findings from googling and given resources into practical code implementation.

 **example**

 <img width="500" alt="image" src="https://github.com/JayeonKangNature/2022_Summer_Internship/assets/143944699/36454535-f287-4ce9-b397-d40c61a1df31">

-Upon reviewing the provided code, I made an effort to comprehend and investigate how each command functions and is structured, and I have documented my findings below the code.
+After looking over the provided code, I made an effort to understand and investigate how each command functions and is structured, and I have documented my findings below the code.

 <img width="500" alt="image" src="https://github.com/JayeonKangNature/2022_Summer_Internship/assets/143944699/63034d62-88e0-41d4-95af-aabc17f8efa3">

-With comments, I documented the flow of the code and what code do.
+With comments, I documented the flow of the code and what the code does.

 ### Work Flow This Program